craxex9141/sql-script/README.md

 Sql Script POC

-to load .sql file data on loan of spring boot application
+to load .sql file data on maven-install of spring boot application

 this is useful while testing application where a set of certain type of data is required